Last Updated on February 10, 2021

 How Can I Help Reduce Air Pollution?

 There are several ways to reduce air pollution.
+As we learn more about the earth there are many simple things we can do in our daily life.
 We can change the way we operate our vehicles and the products that we use in the following ways:

 There will be days when you absolutely need to drive your car, so be sure to incorporate the following activities to reduce exhaust emissions:

 - Avoid idling – If you’re stuck in traffic or waiting in a drive-through, be sure to turn off your car.
-Idling wastes fuel and increases the amount of pollutants.
+Idling wastes fuel and increases the number of pollutants.

 - Keep your car well-tuned – Be sure that your vehicle is running properly by staying up to date on oil changes and ensuring that your tires are in good shape.

 - Work from home if possible – Now more companies are offering work from home options and although not possible in all situations it can really help reduce your driving.

 2. Use Energy-Efficient Appliances Around the House

 Though it may not seem like it, there is a link between your energy use and the environment.
 Using less power means you are decreasing power plant emissions.
 Implementing energy-efficient appliances in your home can help reduce harmful emissions.

 - Replace your light bulbs – By replacing traditional incandescent light bulbs for ENERGY STAR certified bulbs, you’ll use 90% less energy and reduce greenhouse gas emissions.
 Look for ENERGY STAR certified products to participate in building a better environment.
 And of course, don’t forget to turn off the lights when you leave a room!